lorenzpfei/anki-vacation-tts/generator/Prompt.md

     - Each card MUST include a **cue in LEARNER_LANGUAGE_NAME** (`cue_L1`) + a short **context explanation** (`context_L1`).
     - The app will show `cue_L1` on the front and test whether the learner can recall the target-language phrase.

+5. Writing
+    - Use the corresponding writing for target and base languages.
+Do not simply use latin writing for everything.

 ---

 ## PRONUNCIATION REQUIREMENTS